coderefinery/social-coding/talk.md

   - You should check that GitHub can automatically detect the license.
 - License your supporting information (images) under creative commons (use [Zenodo](https://zenodo.org) or [Figshare](https://figshare.com)).

-### Citations and credit

-- More about this in a moment ...

 ---